'We did it:' Victim's family reacts to guilty verdict

 Their father Robert Schlosser, 95 years old, has been attending court every day for the trial.
 He says he lived to see this day.

-After three weeks of reviewing physical evidence, hearing testimonies from neighbors, police investigators and medical examiners; Assistant District Attorney Patrick Gallagher says no other conclusion could be reached.
+After three weeks of reviewing physical evidence and hearing testimonies from neighbors, investigators and medical examiners; Assistant District Attorney Patrick Gallagher says no other conclusion could be reached.

 “Just on the fact that we knew Cathy was killed in the early morning hours, when she was sleeping.
-And when you take into account, everything that comes with that, there was no one else that could’ve done this crime,” said Gallagher.
+And when you take into account, everything that comes with that, there was no one else that could’ve done this crime,” Gallagher said.

 “We believe there is no justification for waiting 37 years for this indictment, we think the law is on our side, and we’re confident we’re going to have a reversal,” said defense attorney Michael Wolford.